-Beth is from Ohio, and graduated from Ashland University with a Bachelor’s in Biology and a minor in psychology, then went on to graduate from Cleveland State University with a Masters of Occupational Therapy.
-She has experience working in a variety of environments with both the adults and pediatric populations including: outpatient services, inpatient rehabilitation, schools, daycares, and homecare.
-Beth is confident in establishing and carrying out a variety of treatment plans for an assortment of disabilities, such as developmental delays, neurological and orthopedic dysfunction, and sensory dysfunction- to help people of all age lives their lives to the fullest.
-She has a special interest in the pediatric population, to foster fine motor and visual motor integration skills, as well as working with kids with sensory dysfunction (either sensory seeking or sensory defensive behaviors), to help children and their caregivers establish “sensory diets” to empower kids with the best opportunity to succeed with their own unique sensory preferences.
+Beth is from Ohio and graduated from Ashland University with a Bachelor’s in Biology and a minor in psychology.
+She then went on to graduate from Cleveland State University with a Masters of Occupational Therapy.
+She has experience working in a variety of environments with adult and pediatric populations.
+Beth is confident in establishing and carrying out a variety of treatment plans for an assortment of disabilities, such as developmental delays, neurological and orthopedic dysfunction, and sensory dysfunction, helping people of all ages live their lives to the fullest.
+She has a special interest helping our pediatric patients strengthen their fine motor and visual motor integration skills.
+She also works with kids who have either sensory seeking or sensory defensive behaviors.
+Beth helps children and their caregivers establish “sensory diets” to empower them with the best opportunity to succeed with their own sensory preferences.
 She especially loves helping “picky eaters” learn to enjoy meal times and new foods through sensory diet activities, such as messy or textured play.
+Beth is experienced in preforming and teaching caregivers about the Deep Pressure Proprioceptive Technique (DPPT, aka The Wilbarger Protocol or “brushing”.)
+This technique is used to decrease sensory defensive behaviors in children who may be bothered by tags on clothing, hair or nail cuts, loud noises, bright lights, or food textures.
 Beth is a firm believer that kids learn best through play, using their creativity to develop skills while having fun.

 Cindy graduated from The Ohio State University with a Bachelor of Science degree in Occupational Therapy.
-She has worked in various settings since that time, including psychiatry, inpatient rehabilitation, home health, school based pediatrics and clinic based pediatrics.
-Her true strength is to facilitate fine motor skills in both adults (after an injury, illness, or neurological insult) and in children (with developmental delays or injuries).
-Cindy can treat and teach parents how to address sensory integration difficulties seen with developmental delays such as Autism, Asperger’s Syndrome, and Sensory Integration Dysfunction.
-She has attended the Sensory Defensiveness training to learn the Deep Pressure Proprioceptive Technique (DPPT, which some people call “Brushing” technique).
-She has also completed Recovering Function Neuro-Developmental Treatment (NDT) for improving functional outcomes of treatment with stroke (hemiplegia) patients.
-Cindy loves working with a mix of adults and pediatrics in the outpatient clinic here at Allied Rehab.
+She has worked in a variety of settings since that time, including psychiatry, inpatient rehabilitation, schools, and home health.
+Her true strength is to facilitate fine motor skills and arm function in adults (after an injury, illness, or neurological insult.)
+She has also completed Recovering Function Neuro-Developmental Treatment (NDT) for improving functional outcomes of treatment with stroke patients and is in the process of becoming a Certified Stroke Rehabilitation Specialist (CSRS).
+Cindy loves working with adults in the outpatient clinic here at Allied Rehab to help improve the quality of life of her patients.
+She is fluent in American Sign Language and speaks some Spanish.
 In her spare time, she enjoys swimming, running, biking and reading.
 Family time is a priority so spending time with her husband and two boys gives her a great deal of personal satisfaction.

 Denae is originally from Philadelphia, PA but moved to North Carolina with her family as an adolescent.
 She graduated from the Occupational Therapy Assistant program at Durham Technical Community College with an associate’s degree in applied science.
 Denae is certified by the National Board for Certification in Occupational Therapy and licensed by the North Carolina Board of Occupational Therapy.
 She is certified with the nationally recognized Handwriting Without Tears curriculum and with Interactive Metronome as well.
 Denae has experience in various populations such as mental health and geriatrics, but adores pediatrics.
 She is very hands on and loves implementing different and enjoyable activities into her treatment sessions.
 Denae is a true believer in the “It takes a village…” proverb and is very committed to helping children and their families put the FUN in functional!